BraydentheCao/BSE_Code/README.md

 # BSE_Code
 All my code that exists on the rasp pi

+In the code folder:

-Testing is mostly milestone 1
+Testing folder is mostly milestone 1 - Ball tracking algorithm is called baseProject.py

-Tracking is milestone 2
+Tracking folder is milestone 2

-Extensions is milestone 3
+Extensions is milestone 3 - Hand gesture control algorithm is called TCPServer.py & TCPClient.py

 Commits are only from milestone 3 since I made this after milestone 2